 As a result of the COVID-19 public health emergency, additional policies were put in place that expanded access to Medicaid through increased income eligibility.
 The Families First Coronavirus Response Act (FFCRA) created continuous Medicaid coverage for beneficiaries by prohibiting states from disenrolling beneficiaries during the public health emergency.
 It is estimated that enrollment increased by 13 million people from February 2020 to July 2021, likely because of the policy that allowed families to stay enrolled in Medicaid even as their incomes rose above previously set limits.
-49 More research is needed to determine if the policies created additional benefits for prenatal-to-3 outcomes and how states could implement a similar policy after the public health emergency ends.
+The unwinding of the public health emergency created large numbers of disenrollment from Medicaid and highlighted administrative burden within the enrollment system.
+KFF estimates as of August 2023, over 5.2 million individuals were disenrolled from Medicaid because of unwinding.
+Approximately 74 percent of individuals disenrolled lost coverage because of procedural reasons.
+Procedural disenrollment can occur from outdated individual contact information used by the state, an individual not completing the renewal process within the given timeframe, or confusion around the renewal process.
+More research is needed to determine if the policies created during the public health emergency led to additional benefits and how the unwinding process effects prenatal-to-3 outcomes.

 Although outside the scope of this review, the extension of Medicaid to postpartum people beyond 60 days may have significant implications to the prenatal-to-3 period.
 Following the state option included in the American Rescue Plan Act (ARPA), states can extend Medicaid to 12 months postpartum through state plan amendments, Section 1115 waivers, or passing legislation.
-The option for states to extend through the ARPA will be available for five years.
+The option for states to extend through ARPA will be available until 2027.
 If states provide postpartum coverage through the Children's Health Insurance Program (CHIP), the state option would need to include coverage through CHIP as well.
 If Medicaid is extended to 12 months postpartum, especially in nonexpansion states, there will likely be a reduction in low-income mothers who do not have health insurance because pregnancy Medicaid income eligibility is higher than eligibility for other parents.
-As of August 2022, 29 states have taken legislative or regulatory action to extend postpartum Medicaid coverage to 12 months postpartum.
-Three additional states, New Jersey, Texas, and Wyoming have taken action to extend postpartum coverage past 60 days postpartum but not one year.
-Of the 29 states, 22 states have both expanded Medicaid to individuals at or below 138 percent of the FPL and have extended postpartum coverage to 12 months postpartum.
+As of July 2023, 35 states have taken legislative or regulatory action to extend postpartum Medicaid coverage to 12 months postpartum.
+One additional state, Wisconsin, has taken action to extend postpartum coverage past 60 days postpartum but not one year.
+Of the 35 states, 30 states have both expanded Medicaid to individuals at or below 138 percent of the FPL and have extended postpartum coverage to 12 months postpartum.

 Another important consideration for increasing Medicaid income eligibility is populations such as immigrants who are not eligible to receive any Medicaid coverage.
 Expanding Medicaid eligibility in this way is also outside the scope of review but can have implications for the prenatal-to-3 period.
 Currently, emergency Medicaid coverage is given to immigrant pregnant people for the expense of labor and delivery, but no prenatal care is available.
 The lack of prenatal care leads to worse birth outcomes and delivery complications.
 California offers Medicaid pregnancy coverage to undocumented, pregnant immigrant people who would not traditionally qualify based on their immigration status.
-Preliminary analysis of the program found increased insurance coverage, access to prenatal care, average gestational length, and birth weight in affected populations.51 Colorado has also enacted legislation to expand Medicaid and CHIP to children and undocumented pregnant people who were previously ineligible for coverage due to their immigration status, but this legislation will not go into effective until 2025.52
+Preliminary analysis of the program found increased insurance coverage, access to prenatal care, average gestational length, and birth weight in affected populations.57 Colorado has also enacted legislation to expand Medicaid and CHIP to children and undocumented pregnant people who were previously ineligible for coverage due to their immigration status, but this legislation will not go into effective until 2025.58